ADS (TV station): News and current affairs

-ADS-10 produces a 90-minute local news program at 5pm on weeknights.
+ADS-10 produces a local news program at 5pm on weeknights.

-10 News First is presented from the network's Sydney studios by Kate Freebairn with sports presenter Max Bulford and weather presenter Tiffany Warne.
+10 News Adelaide is presented from the network's Sydney studios by Kate Freebairn with sports presenter Max Bulford and weather presenter Tiffany Warne.
 Reporters, camera crews and editorial staff are based at ADS-10's Greenhill Road studios in Eastwood.

 In September 2020, studio production of the Adelaide bulletin was transferred to Network 10's Melbourne headquarters, leading to redundancies among local presentation and production staff.